ruby-hyperloop/todo-tutorial/story.md

 ### Chapter 10: Using EditItem to create new Todos

-Our EditItem component has a good robust interface.
-It takes a Todo, and lets the user edit the title, and then either save or cancel, using two event style callbacks to communicate back outwards.

-Because of this we can easily reuse EditItem to create new Todos.
-Not only does this save us time, but it also insures that the user interface acts consistently.

 We have no way for a user to enter a new Todo.
 At the top of our little Todo App there should be 'new' Todo waiting for the user to enter a title and hit return to save.

 We can reuse our EditItem component by updating the `Header` component like this: